stax76/awesome-mpv/README.md

 - [mpvMatroska](https://github.com/hubblec4/mpvMatroska) - mpvMatroska turns mpv into a Matroska player.
 - [bstat](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/bstat.js) - Calculates new user-data properties (req mpv v0.36) including avg-bitrate, rounded file-size, exact aspect ratio, etc. Output to terminal or OSD.
 Updates when a new file is loaded or on demand.
 - [debug-plugin](https://github.com/tsl0922/mpv-debug-plugin) - A debug tool for mpv script developers
+- [user-data-loader](https://github.com/CogentRedTester/mpv-user-data-loader) - Allows the `user-data` property to be set at launch using config files and changed using profiles and script-opts during runtime.

 # Music Player